-He has been a director of the Association of Certified Public Accountants and Accounting Experts of Nocera Inferiore (Salerno); a member of the Meeting of delegates of the National Social Security and Welfare Fund for Certified Public Accountants; the chairman of the National Certified Public Accountants Association (ANDoC); the president of the National Study Committee on Project Financing of the National Council of Certified Public Accountants and Accounting Experts.
+He has been a director of the Association of Certified Public Accountants and Accounting Experts of Nocera Inferiore (Salerno); a member of the Meeting of delegates of the National Social Security and Welfare Fund for Certified Public Accountants; the chairman of the National Certified Public Accountants Association (ANDoC); the president of the National Study Committee on Project Financing of the National Council of Certified Public Accountants, chairman of the Board of Auditors of the National Council of Certified Public Accountants and Accounting Experts.
 As an expert of Confprofessioni (Italian Confederation of Self-employed Professionals), he takes part in coordination meetings with the Ministry of Economy and Finance and the Revenue Agency for the updating of ISA.
 He is an advisor to the Ministry of Enterprises and Made in Italy for the application of regulations on fair compensation to Professionals pursuant to Law no. 4 of 14 January 2013.